ULHPC/ulhpc-docs/docs/data/transfer.md

 * the `-u` option (or `--update`) corresponds to an updating process which skips files that are newer on the receiver.
 At this level, you may prefer the more dangerous option `--delete` that deletes extraneous files from dest dirs.
 Just like `scp`, the syntax for qualifying a remote path is as follows on the cluster: `yourlogin@iris-cluster:path/from/homedir`

-### Transfer from your local machine to the remote cluster login node
+### Transfer from your local machine to the remote cluster

 Coming back to the previous examples, let's assume you have a local directory `~/devel/myproject` you want to transfer to the cluster, in your remote homedir.
 In that case: